Discover top website trends and insights for 2025

 Ownership

 Empowering marketing teams to make changes directly on your website enables them to respond effectively to customer needs and take full ownership of your site.
-With the rise of visual-first solutions like Webflow, this type of workflow is what the future of web design is rapidly moving towards.
+With the rise of visual-first CMS platforms like Webflow, this type of workflow is what the future of web design is rapidly moving toward.

 “Our new designs didn’t need to go through anyone else besides brand and marketing — no engineers needed.
 The freedom and flexibility we gained through Webflow was invaluable.”